-In recent years Portugal has become a European property hotspot, to the extent that locals have taken to calling parts of the Algarve ‘California,’ because so many stars have bought property in the area.
-This once overlooked corner of Europe is home to some of the best beaches in the world (according to the World Travel Awards 2020), and the more or less guaranteed 300 days of sunshine per year and mild winters are an additional attraction.
-Then, of course, there’s the outstanding food and wine, the wonderfully rich architectural and cultural heritage, and the laid-back lifestyle.
+In recent years Portugal has become a European property hotspot, to the extent that locals have taken to calling parts of the Algarve ‘California’ because so many stars have bought the property in the area.
+This once-overlooked corner of Europe is home to some of the best beaches in the world (according to the World Travel Awards 2020), and the more or less guaranteed 300 days of sunshine per year and mild winters are an additional attraction.
+Then, there’s the outstanding food and wine, the wonderfully rich architectural and cultural heritage, and the laid-back lifestyle.
 Not surprisingly, property prices have risen continuously in the past ten years.
 However, there are still plenty of bargains to be had, and property prices in Portugal are still considerably lower than in many comparable parts of Europe.
-Buying property as rental accommodation is a secure investment, but as with any country you are unfamiliar with, deciding what and where is a time-consuming undertaking.
+Buying property as rental accommodation is a secure investment, but as with any country you are unfamiliar with, deciding what and where is time-consuming.

 Let the internet do the work for you

-It’s no longer necessary to spend months driving the roads of Portugal to get a sense of property prices.
-Instead, a site like Imovirtual will give you access to property for sale across the entire country without the need to leave home.
+Spending months driving the roads of Portugal is no longer necessary to get a sense of property prices.
+Instead, a site like Imovirtual will give you access to the property for sale across the entire country without the need to leave home.

 Ask questions online before you go and visit

 Not only can you browse potential purchases online, but you can also get specific detail from estate agents and experts on the ground.
 You will, of course, have to visit, ideally several, before you purchase.
 Still, you can eliminate clear ‘non-starters’ well in advance, which will enable you to concentrate on the serious contenders.
-When you are investing in property intending to rent it out, you need to be confident in your choice of property, location and that in the future, there won’t be any major building works nearby.
+When you are investing in a property and intending to rent it out, you need to be confident in your choice of property and location and that there won’t be any major building works nearby in the future.

 Tap into the pool of expat expertise.